frePPLe/frepple/doc/integration-guide/odoo-connector.rst

       "server_wide_modules= frepple,web,web_kanban"

   * | **Configure the Odoo addon**
-    | The module adds some configuration fields on the company model.
+    | The module adds some configuration on the company.
+You can edit these
+      from the company edit form or from the settings.
     | Edit these parameters:

     * | Webtoken key: